Think about this for a while:

 We must acknowledge the importance of consequences.
 All of our words and actions have consequences, whether we like it or not, whether we believe it or not, and whether we care or not.
 Consequently, consequences always affect our relationships in one way or another.
 To be ignorant of consequences is to be making choices in ignorance.
 To ignore consequences is to count other people as having little or no value.

 As children grow they see things differently from the way they did before.
 Their worldview is constantly changing and their beliefs and values are often being updated, or even revolutionised.
-An important part of their growth is to see that the world does not revolve around them and their lives, and also that other people have value, too.
-Yesterday’s way of seeing things was not ‘wrong’ – it was just appropriate for yesterday and not today.
+An important part of their growth is to see that the world does not revolve around them and their lives, and also for them to see that other people have value, too.
+Yesterday’s way of seeing things was not ‘wrong’ – it was just appropriate for yesterday but not appropriate for today.

-Maturity is that which we always seek but never attain.
+Maturity is that which we always seek but never seem to attain.
 No matter how old we are as adults, there is always more to discover, there is always more to learn, and there is always more to experience.
 Our constant growth towards a greater maturity often looks back and recognises where immaturity once held sway.
 That immaturity was not ‘wrong’, it was just immature.

 One growth area that children can find both comfortable and uncomfortable is the aspect of being part of a community.
 Where once there was only their immediate family – although they took some getting used to! – suddenly there was a plethora of people that they were exposed to, with lots of noise, mess and intrusion upon their senses.
 This world does not revolve around them.